iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ```

 ??? note "What is different?"
-    The version label (`app.kubernetes.io/version`) was updated.
-In a real world example, the model source (`storageUri`) would also have been updated.
+    The version label (`app.kubernetes.io/version`) of the primary version was updated.
+In a real world example, `storageUri` would also be updated (with that from the candidate version).

-Once the `InferenceService` is ready, the Iter8 controller will automatically reconfigure the routing to send all inference requests to the (new) primary version.
+Once the (reconfigured) primary `InferenceService` ready, the Iter8 controller will automatically reconfigure the routing to send all requests to it.

 ### Verify Routing